 Next, get your toilet paper and paper towel rolls ready.
 Cut a candle pattern with one of the rolls, like this.

-I then proceeded to use this pattern to make candles out of the remaining toilet paper rolls.
-I did the same with the shamash, but made it taller since it is the most important candle that lights the others.
-I took it a step further and used the patter on blue and white construction paper to glue over the toilet paper candles.
-You don’t have to do this.
-But I liked the blue and white.
+Proceed to use this pattern to make candles out of the remaining toilet paper rolls.
+Do same with the shamash, but make it taller since it is the most important candle that lights the others.
+You can even go one step further and use the pattern on the blue and white construction paper to glue over the toilet paper candles.

-By the way, I had to do most of this cutting work.
-But if you have kids who are slightly older and can follow a pattern with scissors, by all means, have them do it!
-Once the candles were ready, we used a glue gun to affix the flames.
+If you have kids who are slightly older and can follow a pattern with scissors, by all means, have them do it!
+Once the candles were ready, use a glue gun to affix the flames.

-Once that final task was complete, we lined up our menorah candles to admire our Hanukkah craft.
-So there you have it — a fun Hanukkah craft for one of the eight crazy nights!
+Once the final task is complete, line up your menorah candles to admire your work.
+So there you have it—a fun Hanukkah craft for one of the eight crazy nights!
 Happy Hanukkah!